 · Aggregate Survey Data: When You Kinda, Sorta, but Not Really, Want to Know Who You’re Funding

-· Legal Issues and Demographic Data: Obeying the Law or Mitigating Risk?
+· Legal Issues, Privacy, and Demographic Data: Following the Law or Mitigating Risk?

-· SSOs Need Demographic Dats so Foundations Need to Catch up
+· SSOs Need Demographic Data - Foundations Need to Catch up